jmdaemon/bytesize/README.md

 ### Potential Features

 - Hiding the ppcre library from compilation by either:
-    1. Including parameters directly in `convert_units()` to specify the matched substrings to.
     2. Returning a string copy in match, simplifying the overhead of remembering to deallocate properly.